Th3w33knd/reVCDOS/README.md

     2. Implementing a caching system to download and save surviving assets.
     3. Removing dependencies on the defunct infrastructure.

+> [!NOTE]
+> We still do not have the source code for the files in `vcbr` (the compiled WebAssembly modules), which contain the core logic of the game.
+This project wraps and serves those existing binaries.

 **Stability Test**: Watch the server in action here: [GTA VC Server Stability Test](https://www.youtube.com/watch?v=C8nK81N4iBs)

 ## Quick Start